devmixcat/POPCAT_click_bot/README.md

 1.download Chromedirver from the link (download base on your chrome version): https://sites.google.com/a/chromium.org/chromedriver/downloads

-2.unzip and put your chromedriver file and copy the filepath
+2.unzip and copy the chrome dirver filepath
 ```
 ---
 ```